Rapinder Kaur Registered Art Therapist, Registered Psychotherapist, Founder, Managing Director She/Her

 Maria Rodriguez

-Registered Psychotherapist (Qualifying), Art Therapist (DTATI Candidate)
+Registered Psychotherapist (Qualifying), Art Therapist she/her

 Maria is passionate about supporting her clients through engaging them in the creative process that leads to self-discovery and growth.
 She fosters a warm, uplifting, and hope-instilling environment in her sessions, where clients feel empowered to explore their cognitive, emotional, physiological, and behavioral needs.
 By using a strength-based, client-centered approach, Maria encourages clients to use both verbal and non-verbal forms of expression to explore their emotions, helping them reframe and gain new perspectives on their experiences.
 With experience working with children, including those with ASD, FASD, ADHD, and behavioral and emotional regulation concerns, Maria also provides support to adults, offers parent consultations, and facilitates family sessions.
 Her background includes working in diverse settings such as schools, hospitals, and long-term care, where she has conducted both individual and group therapy.
 Maria is also skilled in leading art therapy workshops for organizations, adapting to the specific themes and needs of the participants.